 CBR’s rigorous writing competition standards are why literary agencies seek out our winning manuscripts and self-published novels.
 Our high standards are also why our reviews are trusted among booksellers and book distributors.

-Please do not hesitate to contact Info@ChantiReviews.com about any questions, concerns, or suggestions about CBR writing competitions.
+Please do not hesitate to contact Info@ChantiReviews.com with any questions, concerns, or suggestions about CBR writing competitions.
 Your input and suggestions are important to us.

 Thank you for your interest in Chanticleer Book Reviews International Writing Competitions and Book Awards.